 Research and buying tips

-- What factors to consider when buying a desktop computer for SMB use?
+- What should I look for when buying a desktop for a small business?

 - Should my desktop computer have an SSD or GPU?